-Over his more than dozen years in the politics, Brett Schenker has made his mark in Washington, DC and in the political e-communications arena.
+Over his more than dozen years in politics, Brett Schenker has made his mark in Washington, DC, and in the political e-communications arena.
 Schenker’s work has ranged from legislative activities, campaigns, and political action committees (PACs) to advising associations and multi-million dollar corporations on technology solutions, new media, and email strategy.

 Schenker has most recently worked for NGP VAN as their Sr. Email Deliverability Specialist.
 He was responsible for overseeing the delivery of tens of millions of emails daily not just keeping up good relations with others in the space, but also tracking trends, shifts in email, and knowing how best to resolve issues as well as best practices to guarantee success.

 He’s spoken on the subjects in webinars, conferences, published white papers, and worked as a consultant for organizations and companies successfully building email and digital programs from scratch as well as helping to fix programs in need.